 Wayfinding can be seen by some people as simply being about getting from A to B quickly, but for those involved with wayfinding design and planning, it soon becomes clear that wayfinding is a more complex and dynamic practice.
 Indeed, the Newport Wetlands are a great example of the way in which wayfinding can be developed to create a very positive and great UX user experience for visitors.

 Interpretive Signage is an important area within wayfinding for anyone managing a space through which large numbers of people move.
 These types of signs provide information that helps the user to gain an understanding and appreciation for the location and to ultimately have an experience that they will remember positively.
 Attractions such as bay trails and Wetlands tend to be locations that require good wayfinding (to guide users successfully around the location), in addition to locations that involve education as a key part of the experience.
-The design of interpretive signage is, in its own right, a key area and is a skilled practice in that guiding users along a route, whilst providing interesting information that develops a narrative and engages users, is difficult to do successfully.
-Newports Wetlands signage is designed to do just this and it does it well!
+The design of interpretive signage is, in its own right, a key technique for guiding users along a route, whilst providing interesting information that develops a narrative and engages users, is difficult to do successfully.
+Newport Wetlands signage is designed to do just this and it does it well!

 In locations where users may have to walk for long periods of time, including information on the distance to the location/s can be a great idea.
 You may well have seen in airports the inclusion, for example, of the number of metres to a specific terminal.
 On a bay trail or Wetlands area, giving clue to the distance is important for two reasons.

 - It helps users to evaluate whether or not they should attempt a certain route in the first place.